 Providing employees with customized options, and the consistent ability to influence how or what the does in a given situation, will help boost employee morale and team chemistry.

-- Run a survey to find out which fast food spots employees usually visit, and shortlist the companies that offer catering for corporate events.
+- Run a survey to find out which fast food spots employees visit, and shortlist the companies that offer catering for corporate events.

 - Communicate with said companies and work out arrangements for catering services on particular work days.

 - Rotate among the selected to maintain a variety.

 Employees are bound to feel more comfort and familiarity with the workplace itself with this incentive in place.

 NOTE: Free food in the workplace may prove expensive, depending on the number of employees.
 To circumvent cost-related issues, you can rotate fast-food-days between departments.
 For example, the Sales team could have their fast-food-day on the first Wednesday of the month, whereas the Marketing team could have theirs on the second Wednesday, and so on and so forth.

 Healthy snacks are becoming more of a necessity than an incentive, but you can find a way to put your own twist on things.

 For example, you could always introduce snacks, such as, mini yogurt bowls, fruit, seasonal smoothies etc.